 I’m sure there are several other high-profile gaming forums that I didn’t include, so please feel free to let me know about them in the comments below.

-But before you hop into your next game, make sure you aren’t subjecting yourself to these potentially dangerous gaming injuries, such as carpal tunnel syndrome, eye strain, and pulled muscles.
+But before you hop into your next game, make sure you aren’t subjecting yourself to potentially dangerous gaming injuries, such as carpal tunnel syndrome, eye strain, and pulled muscles.
 Not only that, but be aware that games could be feeding your depression as well.

 Which gaming forums do you like the best?
 Or have you moved onto more modern forms of community, like YouTube and Twitch?
 Share your thoughts with us on this topic in the comments below!